An Overview Of Solar Bonds In Mexico

 Lower Costs and Lower Greenhouse Gas Emissions

-Studies suggest that the development of the solar bond program could help to reduce Mexico’s carbon emissions by up to 22.8 million tonnes per year.
+The development of the solar bond program could help to reduce Mexico's carbon emissions by up to 22.8 million tonnes per year.
 In addition, the scheme would help to create 37,000 new jobs in the solar energy sector over the next 15 years.

 At present, the UK PACT (Partnering for Accelerated Climate Transitions) program is funding a pilot project to see how feasible the bond scheme is in practice.
 Phase one of the two-year project will provide PV systems to 635 households.
 If successful, the project could produce 1,690MW of solar capacity through the installation of 25,000 solar panels over 15 years, at an estimated cost of roughly $320 million.